We nurture plants that came from the land long before we were here

 Get to know me

-I’m a plant person through and through — enchanted by houseplants, vexed by veggie gardens, and endlessly curious about every green thing in between.
+I’m a plant person through and through — enchanted by houseplants, a lover of veggie gardens, and endlessly curious about every green thing in between.
 But my heart belongs to native plants.
+Why?
 They carry stories of place.
-They have been used for thousands of years by the native people’s of the land.
-Today, they knit together the lives of people and wildlife.
-I love teaching how natives fit into landscapes, support pollinators and soil health, all while offering beauty that’s both meaningful and relatively low-fuss.
+Asters and goldenrods and all their fellows have been gracing the grasslands in Virginia since well before Jefferson founded UVA.
+Today, native plants still offer to knit together the lives of people and creatures.
+We just have to be paying attention to see it.

 Let me help you discover native plants that suit your yard, lifestyle, and local ecosystem — we’ll learn, plant, and celebrate the land together.